-IN-09 Update: Houchin, Waltz, Pfaff, and Hall Make Written Commitment to Oppose Higher Taxes
+Chrys Kefalas Signs Written Commitment to Oppose Higher Taxes

-Today the Taxpayer Protection Pledge is offered to every candidate for state and federal office and to all incumbents.
+Candidates running for office like to say they will not raise taxes, but often turn their backs on the taxpayer once elected.
+The Taxpayer Protection Pledge requires these candidates to put their rhetoric in writing.
+It is offered to every candidate for state and federal office and to all incumbents.
 Nearly 1,400 elected officials have signed the Pledge.

 “We are ecstatic about Kefalas's commitment to the taxpayers of Maryland.
 I challenge all candidates for Maryland U.S. Senate seat to make the same commitment to taxpayers by signing the Taxpayer Protection Pledge today,” continued Norquist.